Hereditary angioedema: Diagnosis

-Recognizing HAE is often difficult due to the wide variability in disease expression.
+Recognizing HAE is often difficult due to the wide variability in disease expression, with the diagnosis often delayed for years.
 The course of the disease is diverse and unpredictable, even within a single patient over their lifetime.
 This disease may be similar in its presentation to other forms of angioedema resulting from allergies or other medical conditions, but it is significantly different in cause and treatment.
-When HAE is misdiagnosed as an allergy it is most commonly treated with steroids and epinephrine, drugs that are usually ineffective in treating a HAE episode.
-Other misdiagnoses have resulted in unnecessary exploratory surgery for patients with abdominal swelling and other HAE patients report that their abdominal pain was wrongly diagnosed as psychosomatic.
+When HAE is misdiagnosed as an allergy it is most commonly treated with steroids, epinephrine or anti-histamines, drugs that are usually ineffective in treating a HAE episode.
+Other misdiagnoses have resulted in unnecessary exploratory surgery for patients with abdominal swelling and other HAE patients report that their abdominal pain was wrongly diagnosed as psychosomatic or malingering.

 HAE accounts for only a small fraction of all cases of angioedema.
 To avoid potentially fatal consequences such as upper airway obstruction and unnecessary abdominal surgery, the importance of a correct diagnosis cannot be overemphasized.

-HAE should be considered if a patient presents with: